L4Z3RC47/vr-up-forever/README.md

 1. Configure any additional sound output to mirror the Oculus headset output

 1. Create a .bat file to launch Oculus home, your app, and any other apps your installation is dependent on.
 Add the .bat script to your Startup folder.
+We start with launching the Oculus home app first as the Oculus rift is dependent on the app.
+By starting this first we prevent the Home app from starting after the launch of our application which would result in the Home app being displayed with a focus on top of our app.

 	```dos